 Step 4: Hang the rope from the tree

 Get a strong rope.
-If there are no signs of wear or stress, you can reuse your retired climbing rope.
+You can reuse your retired climbing rope if there are no signs of wear or stress.
 Cut the rope into lengths of 30 to 40 feet.
 Two ropes crossed the branch, the loose end hanging down.
 Trees such as poplars and elms are notoriously fragile, so check the integrity of the branches around you

 Step 5: Pull out the handle